MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

      &\ne \widetilde{\mathcal M}_n(\cdots (\widetilde{\mathcal M}_2 (\widetilde{\mathcal M}_1 (X_0)))\cdots) \\
      &\ne {\cal F}_n(\cdots ({\cal F}_2 ({\cal F}_1 (X_0)))\cdots)

-where :math:`{\mathcal M}_i` is the :math:`i`-th map computed at some *a priori* orbit (zero orbit), :math:`\widetilde{\mathcal M}_i` is the :math:`i`-th map computed at the input orbit :math:`X_{i-1}` which still implies some expansion, and finally :math:`{\mathcal F}_i` is the functional application of the full-fledged physics of the :math:`i`-th map without any intermediate expansion, i.e. without calculating a differential map, and with all the required knownledge including the input orbit :math:`X_{i-1}` to perform the exact calculation.
+where :math:`{\mathcal M}_i` is the :math:`i`-th map computed at some *a priori* orbit (zero orbit), :math:`\widetilde{\mathcal M}_i` is the :math:`i`-th map computed at the input orbit :math:`X_{i-1}` which still implies some expansion, and finally :math:`{\mathcal F}_i` is the functional application of the full-fledged physics of the :math:`i`-th map without any intermediate expansion, i.e. without calculating explicitly an intermediate differential map, and with all the required knownledge including the input orbit :math:`X_{i-1}` to perform the exact calculation.

-However, although MAD-NG only performs functional map applications (last right equation above) and never compute element maps or uses TPSAs as interpolation functions, it could be prone to small truncation errors during the computation of the non-linear normal forms which involves the composition of many orbitless maps, potentially breaking symplecticity of the resulting transformation for last order.
+However, although MAD-NG only performs functional map applications (last right equation above) and never compute element maps or uses TPSAs as interpolation functions, it could be prone to small truncation errors during the computation of the non-linear normal forms which involves the composition of many orbitless maps, potentially breaking symplecticity of the resulting transformation for the last order.

 The modelling of multidimensional beam distributions is also possible with TPSAs, as when a linear phase space description is provided as initial conditions to the :var:`twiss` command through, e.g. a :var:`beta0` block.
 Extending the description of the initial phase space with high-order maps allows complex non-linear phase spaces to be modelled and their transformations along the lattice to be captured and analysed.